tiannyylu/SI206_FinalProject/README.md

 # FinalProject
-Contains the instructions for the final project
+Contains the instructions for the final project in FinalProjectInstructions.pdf